tsathoqqua/limadocs/docs/source/module/m_damage_sink.rst

 .. c:function:: void set_resist(string type, int amt)

-set_resist(type, amt) specifies that for damage of type 'type', the armor class should be increased by 'amt'
+Specifies that for damage of type 'type', the armor class should be increased by 'amt'

 .. c:function:: void set_resistances(mapping x)

-void set_resistances(mapping) - Set all the resistances an armor possesses.
+Set all the resistances an armor possesses.

 .. c:function:: void set_weakness(string type, int amt)

-set_weakness(type, amt) specifies that for damage of type 'type', the armor class should be decreased by 'amt'
+Specifies that for damage of type 'type', the armor class should be decreased by 'amt'

 .. c:function:: void set_weaknesses(mapping weak)

-void set_weaknesses(mapping) - Set all the weaknesses an armor possesses.
+Set all the weaknesses an armor possesses.